-Various options for providing NPA relief in the NPA 709 geographic area are identified in this IPD.
 Given the magnitude of this undertaking, intercompany commitment and co-operation are essential throughout the planning, provisioning and implementation stages of the introduction of a new NPA.

 NPA RELIEF PLANNING PROCESS

 The NPA Relief Planning process and the roles of the participants (e.g., CRTC, CNA, CISC, RPC participants, Interested Parties) for NPA Relief Planning are identified in the Guideline.